ucb-bar/chipyard/docs/TileLink-Diplomacy-Reference/Diplomacy-Connectors.rst

 Diplomacy Connectors
 ====================

-Nodes in a diplomacy graph are connected to each other with edges.
-The diplomacy library provides four operators that can be used to form edges between nodes.
+Nodes in a Diplomacy graph are connected to each other with edges.
+The Diplomacy library provides four operators that can be used to form edges between nodes.

 :=